MaxStalker/MaxStalker/README.md

 but you won't be disappointed and at least would get a good `listener`

 ### Open Source Contribution
-I had and chance to participate in several open source projects.
+I had a chance to participate in several open source projects.
 Most noticeable are:
 - [GitCoin](https://github.com/gitcoinco/web) - GitCoin was my very first open-source project, where I submitted a PR.
 Later I made some additional changes to visual design and HTML layout.
 [GitCoin results](https://gitcoin.co/results) still sports icons I've designed in `Gitcoin Platform Stats` section